 Most recent transition teams have elected to use a dual-site structure that balances important transition functions between the president-elect's hometown and Washington, D.C.
-It is important for the transition team to know as soon as possible where the president-elect plans to be based and whether they will spend any time in Washington, D.C. so the GSA can arrange for office space and the transition team can plan accordingly.
+As in 2020, it is expected that transition teams in 2024 will also use a hybrid model of in person and telecommuting options in addition to the dual-site structure.
+It is important for the transition team to know as soon as possible if the president-elect plans to be based in Washington, D.C., or elsewhere so the GSA can arrange for office space and the transition team can plan accordingly.